enricotb94/LaMiaLibreria/README.md

 # LaMiaLibreria
-Simple and intuitive program for cataloguing books
+Simple and intuitive program for cataloguing books.
+This software has been packaged for Windows in .exe format.
+For Linux in .flatpak format.
+It has been released under the Creative Commons Attribution (CC BY) license.